 Ada Twist, Scientist by Andrea Beaty, illustrated by David Roberts

 Curious Ada loves questions and thinking just as much as she loves science experiments.
 Even when in time out, Ada is thinking and wondering . . . all over the wall.
-I love this spunky science-loving main character of color and know you will, too.
+Ada is a spunky science-loving (multicultural) main character of color that you’ll love.

 Jabari Jumps by Gaia Cornwall